kmwtechnology/lucille/doc/site/content/en/docs/developer-guide/developing-stages.md

 Your constructor must call `super(config)` — this triggers SPEC validation and condition parsing.
 After `super()` returns, you can safely read config values into instance fields.

+**What's in `config`:** The `Config` passed to your Stage constructor contains only the properties defined inside your stage's config block — the `{ ... }` element from the `stages` list.
+It does not contain the full Lucille config.
+You read your parameters directly: `config.getString("myParam")`.
+Your SPEC should declare only the properties that belong to your stage.

 ---

 ## Stage Skeleton